1. When is the deadline for applications?

-December 12, 2023 at 11:59pm (Eastern Time) is the deadline for all applications, and since the Admissions Committee gets to work right away, it is strongly recommended that your application materials reach us by the deadline.
+December 12, 2023 at 11:59pm (Eastern Time) is the deadline for all applications.
+Since the Admissions Committee gets to work right away, it is strongly recommended that all of your application materials reach us by this deadline.

 We guarantee 5 years of funding for every student we admit (presuming, of course, that the student remains in good standing).
 In practice, students receive an additional year of support, if they need it in order to be well prepared to go on the job market.

-If I am a foreign student, do I still receive financial support?
+4. If I am an international student, do I still receive financial support?

-Yes, foreign students receive exactly the same financial support as domestic students.
+Yes, international students receive exactly the same financial support as domestic students.

-If I am a foreign student, do I have to show that I can support myself financially?
+5. If I am an international student, do I have to show that I can support myself financially?

 Yes, the INS (not the Department, and not the University) requires that you be able to show that you are able to support yourself.
 However, you may legitimately count the fellowships and stipends that you would receive from us, should you come, as among the resources available to you.
 Given the cost of living in Chapel Hill, this is generally sufficient to qualify applicants financially in the eyes of the INS.

-Can letters of recommendation be sent electronically?
+10. Can letters of recommendation be submitted electronically?
 Can I submit more than three?

-Yes, all application materials, including letters of recommendation, will be accepted electronically through the Graduate School’s online application process.
-Hard copies may also be sent to our Department if that is your letter writer’s preference.
-You may have more than three letters sent on your behalf.
+Yes, all application materials, including letters of recommendation, will be accepted electronically through the Graduate School’s online application system.
+Recommendation letters should be uploaded by your letter writers by our deadline.
+The Graduate School’s website details this process here.
+You may have more than three letters submitted on your behalf.
 Predictably, letters are generally especially valuable if they are written by philosophers who know your work and your abilities well.
 Please note that UNC does not accept the electronic submission of letters of recommendation via Interfolio.

 Yes, the Graduate School requires a statement of purpose.
 A typical statement is 1-2 pages in length, but we have no fixed limits.
 We suggest that you use the opportunity to indicate your philosophical interests and, if necessary, to address any aspects of your application that you suspect might be weak or require explanation.